jonnonz1/nz-statute-book/acts/public/1989/broadcasting-act-1989.md

   (c) adopt measures to ensure that recipients of funds comply with the terms referred to in paragraph (b).

 ### 53I Membership of Te Reo Whakapuaki Irirangi
-The board of Te Reo Whakapuaki Irirangi consists of not more than 7 members.
+The board of Te Reo Whakapuaki Irirangi consists of not more than 5 members appointed by the Minister for Māori Development in accordance with section 42 of Te Ture mō Te Reo Māori 2016/the Māori Language Act 2016.

 ### 53J Term of office of members of Te Reo Whakapuaki Irirangi
 [Repealed]